Private Lessons | Classes | Seattle | Webcam | Ages 10+ | Acoustic or Electric | Fundamental Skills | Jazz, Blues, Rock | Pick-Style | All Levels

 I’ve been teaching students online since 2011 and I love it.
 (So do my students.)
 I work with many students in the Seattle area as well as folks across the country.
 If you need structure, accountability, and clear instruction; but you don’t want to hassle with traffic or parking, this is the way to go.
 I use both Skype and FaceTime, and I find that I get the best connection when I use my iPad.

-Lesson tuition for the month is set at a competitive rate and it includes a set number of weekly hour or half-hour lessons and on a predetermined day and time.
+Tuition is paid in advance and it includes a set number of weekly sessions on a predetermined day and time.
 Single lessons are occasionally available.
 No refunds, no credits, and no make-up lessons will be given for lessons that students miss.
 I work very hard to offer the best guitar lessons and I expect students to be prompt and prepared for each lesson.
 A copy of my detailed policies and student questionnaire is sent to all new students.
 My studio is a fragrance free space, to accommodate people who are triggered by fragrance: asthma/migraines/etc. Please refrain from wearing perfumes and consider using fragrance free laundry products.

 ABOUT SUSAN PALMER: